Travel.State.Gov >

 Power Outages: Power outages occur frequently and may affect public services such as access to potable water.

-Photography: It is illegal to take pictures of government buildings, military installations, and key infrastructure such as airports and border controls.
-You could be detained or arrested, fined, and you could have your equipment confiscated.
+Photography: It is illegal to take pictures of government buildings, military installations, and key infrastructure such as airports and border controls, including via a drone.
+You could be detained or arrested, fined, and have your equipment confiscated.
 Do not take photos of Burundians without their permission.

 Phone Service: Cell phones are used extensively.
 SIM cards can be purchased locally and used with a compatible cell phone.
-You must present a copy of your ID and/or passport for registering your SIM card.
+You must present a copy of your ID and/or passport to register your SIM card.

 Faith-Based Travelers: See the following webpages for details: